ForeverACharles/Knock-Knock-Joke-SenderReceiver/README.md

 ## Playing with KKJs

-By default, the KKJ server will only use the joke everytime a client connects to it.
+By default, the KKJ server will only use the same joke everytime a client connects to it.
 Including *KKJ.txt* as an argument allows you to use any jokes formatted in the *KKJ.txt* file.

 You can add your own knock knock jokes to *KKJ.txt* by following the format below: